- Commissioner’s Office

 - Certified Peer Specialist (CPS) Training

-- CPS Professional Development/ Learning Network Meetings
+- CPS and CRS Professional Development / Network Meetings

 - UR Storytelling Training

-- Wellness Recovery Action Plan (WRAP) Training — Seminar I and Seminar II
+- Wellness Recovery Action Plan (WRAP) Training: Seminar I and Seminar II

-- Peer Continuing Education/ Competency Trainings
+- Peer Continuing Education/Competency Trainings

 - CPS Supervisors Training

-- CPS Practicum: Contact mentalhealthpartnerships.org
+- CPS Practicum

-- Organization
+- Peer Culture Transformation Organization Award: